Questions to ask yourself.

 - Are you really ready to commit to the biggest investment of your life?

-- Are you really ready to downsize?
+- Conversely, are you and your partner really ready to downsize?

 How much can I afford?

-I would recommend reaching out to:
+We recommend reaching out to

 Alex Roctus-Mortgage Broker